Last updated

 • Alternatively, if deals cannot be combined, only the highest available discount will be returned.

-You can use the information from the products.deal object to show that a deal is available on a product.
+Use the data from the products.deal object to show travellers that a deal is available for a product.

-• If you display the discount_percentage you must display the public_price as well - typically as a strikethrough price.
+• If you display the discount_percentage you must also display the public_price - typically as a strikethrough price.

-• You must only show available discounts to eligible travellers - for example, only show mobile_rate discounts to travellers who are using an appropriate mobile device.
+• You must only show available discounts to eligible travellers - for example, only show mobile_rate discounts to travellers using an appropriate mobile device.

 Display example

-For example, suppose a call to /accommodations/search returns the following deal information about a product:
+For example, if a call to /accommodations/search returns the following deal information:

 {